32 BEST Things To Do In Kauai 2023

 But, the size of Kauai isn’t what sets this island apart from the others.

-Thanks to its world famous Nā Pali Coast, beautiful beaches, and endless waterfalls, Kauai is touted as the most beautiful Hawaiian Island.
+Thanks to its world-famous Nā Pali Coast, beautiful white sand beaches, endless waterfalls, and other natural wonders, Kauai is touted as the most beautiful Hawaiian Island.

 And with competition like Maui, Oahu, and the Big Island, that’s saying a LOT!